RDMLA/rdmla.github.io/ce.md

 We wish you the best of luck as you pursue the CE credits and in your future RDM endeavors!

-**CE UPDATE:** In Summer 2021, the RDMLA will be expanding their optional CE test offerings!
-More information will be available soon.

 __

 <p align="center"><img src="/images/display-images/RDMLA+MLA Logos - 450px.png" alt="RDMLA and MLA Logos"></p> <br>